alemateo/Bower-Grunt-Template/README.md

 **With tasks to:**

 1. Minify and Concat .css & .js  files
-3. Add dependencies tags <script> & <link> automatically into the base HTML
+3. Add dependencies tags "script" & "link" automatically into the base HTML
 4. Listen updates to minify and concat files, and generate tags